jeffro256/carrot/carrot.md

 #### 7.7.2 Special enotes

 Special enotes are external self-send enotes in a 2-out transaction.
-The sender employs different ephemeral pubkey derivations and Janus anchor derivations than a regular external enote.
+The sender employs different shared secret derivations and Janus anchor derivations than a regular external enote.

 #### 7.7.3 Mandatory self-send enote rule